rohitraju1966/Reconciliation-System/README.md

 ```

 ### Adjust Column Names and Fields:
-When calling the `rows_columns_match()` function, make sure that you specify the correct column names for invoice and GST numbers, as well as the list of columns to reconcile.
+When calling the `rows_columns_match()` function, make sure that you specify the correct column names for invoice and GST numbers, the other columns could have mismatched names.
 For example:
 ```python
 df_3, df_4, df_5 = rows_columns_match(
     df, df_1,